Arthur J. Gallagher & Co. (AJG) Shares Plummet Below 1-Year High - News Heater

 AJG’s Market Performance

 The stock of Arthur J. Gallagher & Co.
-(AJG) has seen a -0.97% decrease in the past week, with a 3.65% rise in the past month, and a 2.53% gain in the past quarter.
-The volatility ratio for the week is 1.37%, and the volatility levels for the past 30 days are at 1.66% for AJG.
-The simple moving average for the past 20 days is -0.20% for AJG’s stock, with a 9.98% simple moving average for the past 200 days.
+(AJG) has seen a 1.99% increase in the past week, with a 2.33% rise in the past month, and a 9.65% gain in the past quarter.
+The volatility ratio for the week is 1.61%, and the volatility levels for the past 30 days are at 1.73% for AJG.
+The simple moving average for the last 20 days is 1.48% for AJG’s stock, with a simple moving average of 11.68% for the last 200 days.

 Analysts’ Opinion of AJG